 What: Finding its nest on the rooftop of the Royal London House Hotel, tenth-floor Aviary is a chic and sleek rooftop bar, boasting an outdoor terrace that attracts the suited-and-booted folk of the City.
-The terrace is dotted with tables for two flanked by cosy white chairs, and boasts an impressive view which overlooks the likes of The Gherkin, the ‘walkie-talkie’ and The Shard.
-All your favourite drinks are taken care of with cocktails, wines and Champagnes all featuring, but note that Aviary is now totally cash-free
+The terrace boasts an impressive view which overlooks the likes of The Gherkin, the ‘walkie-talkie’ and The Shard.
+All your favourite drinks are taken care of with cocktails, wines and Champagnes all featuring, but note that Aviary is now totally cash-free.

 Where: 22-25 Finsbury Square, EC2A 1 DX

 What: Booking a table is a pre-requisite for experiencing Golden Bee’s swish rooftop terrace, which should give you an idea of the VIP feeling a place like this evokes.
-A buzzy spot (pardon the pun), Golden Bee pulls in the crowds with its palm trees that are festooned with twinkling lights and the promise of sushi sharing platters for the table.
+A buzzy spot (pardon the pun), Golden Bee pulls in the crowds with its palm trees that are festooned with twinkling lights and the promise of sushi sharing platters for the table (which must be pre-ordered).
 The terrace closes at midnight, but guests who aren’t ready for the party to end can head downstairs to the Main Bar, where music and dancing rumbles on to the wee hours.